mcidclan/me-feed-graphics-engine/readme.md

-## MeGu Sample code
+## Me/Gu Sample code
-A sample code writing Gu list from the Media Engine
+A sample code writing Ge list from the Media Engine using Gu

+# Overview
+The main idea is to write/update a Ge list from the Media Engine and then signal its execution to the Graphics Engine using a small trigger on the main CPU.

 # Requirements
 ./build.sh from a bash